Build an Engaging Intranet to Enhance Employee Engagement

 So, make a list of everything you’ve achieved in the last year in the lead up to your yearly review.
 Be specific here: “hired and successfully onboarded five new team members without any staff turnover” makes for a more compelling case than “grown the team”.

 And make sure you’re focused on the metrics that matter most to the business.
 How have your achievements over the last year affected the bottom line?
-Pay special attention to the metrics your boss’s performance is measured on here.
+Pay special attention to the metrics your boss’s work performance is measured on here.

 Gathering evidence for why you think you deserve a pay rise or a promotion is one thing.
 But for the best chances of success, you need to craft it into a compelling narrative.
 Don’t just state the facts – tell a story with them.
 You spotted this opportunity, did this to capitalize on it, and it led to these results.